Yoneda Lemma for Simplicial Spaces

-This last version of the Yoneda lemma can be generalized to simplicial spaces.
-Our goal in the coming sections is to build the necessary machinery to define as well as prove the simplicial space version of the Yoneda lemma.
-In particular, we will define the correct analogue to categories fibered in sets and study its properties.
+Our goal in the coming sections is to build the necessary machinery to generalize these statements to the setting of simplicial spaces.
+In particular, we will define the correct analogue to discrete Grothendieck opfibrations, study their properties and prove the Yoneda lemma.